file: master.yml

 # file: main.yml

-- name: Disable and stop chronyd daemon
+- name: Enable and Restart chronyd daemon

 service: